Hawaii investigates unsolicited land offers as the state tries to keep Lahaina in local hands - The Boston Globe

 “You know, it’s the only thing that we have left,” said Lukela-Singh, who is Native Hawaiian.
 She knows of three families, all Filipino, who are selling their homes and want to move away because they can’t handle the stress of seeing Lahaina burned to the ground.

-State Rep. Troy Hashimoto, a Democrat who chairs the House housing committee and represents the central Maui community of Wailuku, said the prohibition on unsolicited offers was a “nuanced” approach.
+State Representative Troy Hashimoto, a Democrat who chairs the housing committee and represents the central Maui community of Wailuku, said the prohibition on unsolicited offers was a “nuanced” approach.

 Advertisement